 Instructions

-- Combine the almond butter, coconut oil, honey, vanilla and sea salt in a small sauce pan and warm over low-medium heat.
+- Combine the smooth almond butter, coconut oil, honey, vanilla, and sea salt in a small saucepan and warm over low-medium heat.
 Whisk to combine and turn the stove off when it is smoothly combined.
+This can also be done over a double boiler.

 - Add mini muffin liners into a mini muffin pan.
-Evenly pour the mixture into the liners.
-Chill in the fridge until set.
+Evenly pour the mixture into the liners (you could also use candy molds for a fun change!).
+Chill until set.

-Have you made almond butter fudge before?
-If you try this recipe, I’d love it if you left a star rating and comment below letting me know how they turned out!
+If you try this coconut oil fudge recipe, I’d love it if you left a star rating and comment below letting me know how it turned out!

 XO